Victoria's Secret Fashion Show: 2006–2012

 Victoria's Secret sister brand PINK made its debut on the runway starting in 2006 and was regularly featured in a segment of the fashion show each year afterward.

 In 2006 and 2007, the Victoria's Secret fashion shows were held at the Kodak Theatre in Los Angeles.
 On November 13, 2007, the company's Angels were honored with a star on the Hollywood Walk of Fame outside the Kodak Theatre as part of a celebration to mark Victoria's Secret's 25th anniversary on Hollywood Boulevard.
 Justin Timberlake opened the show with his song "Sexy Back".
 This fashion show included the final walk of Gisele Bündchen.

 The 2007 show featured a performance by the Spice Girls, the first American TV debut of the band's comeback.
 After Kanye West canceled his appearance, will.i.am was called to perform in his place.

 The 2008 show coincided with the grand re-opening of the Fontainebleau Miami Beach hotel and had Usher as a featured performer.
 Unlike the other shows, the runway was designed parallel with the audience seats.

-In 2009, the fashion show returned to the Lexington Avenue Armory and featured the “Victoria's Secret Model Search”, a competition to find a new runway Angel with the winner announced as Kylie Bisutti.
+In 2009, the fashion show returned to the Lexington Avenue Armory and featured the "Victoria's Secret Model Search", a competition to find a new runway Angel with the winner announced as Kylie Bisutti.

 The 2010 Victoria's Secret Fashion show aired on November 30, 2010, on CBS, and featured performances by Katy Perry and Akon.
 A promotional ad featured a lipdub for Katy Perry's "Firework".
 As of 2010, 152 models have walked the show.

 In 2011, Kanye West started his song "Stronger" with a tribute to his mother who had died before his scheduled performance four years before, saying: "In 2007, I was supposed to perform this song on this show ...and I lost my superhero.
 Now she's my super-angel."

 In 2012, an outfit worn by model Karlie Kloss, which was reminiscent of Native American attire, sparked controversy due to its alleged stereotypical depiction of Native Americans, which amounted to cultural appropriation.
 Victoria's Secret released a statement of apology shortly after, saying that they will remove it from future advertisements and the broadcast.
 Kloss apologized on her Twitter account for the outfit and expressed her support for the outfit's removal in the broadcast.
+Performers at VS 2012 include: Rihanna, Justin Bieber, and Bruno Mars.